 Well, let‘s start the lesson.
 Grab your copy of Chapter 20 here. 🙂

 Bad Ego Decisions

 At the start of his letter today, Gary Halbert shared with us what Dennis Haslinger has told him about committing mistakes in life.
 That is, the most serious mistakes in life would be bad ego decisions.

 And Gary Halbert has proven such through his personal encounters and bad ego decisions with women, money and some which have even put him in some sort of physical danger.

 In life, we might be doing some things that we unconsciously affect other people.
 And it might happen at a not so pleasant moment – either they woke up at the wrong side of the bed that day or probably they’ve been going through a lot in their lives for the past days, weeks or even months.
 We don’t know.

 Similarly, we might be affected by other people’s actions and they could have caught us in our woke-up-at-the-wrong-side-of-the-bed-day.
 Typically, we people react not because of what others have done to us but we actually react based on how we feel at the moment.

 As I have mentioned earlier, we typically react based on our emotions at the moment.
 Typically.

-But we have to bear in mind that life encounters, especially emotionally charged situations, shall be handle maturely.
+But we have to bear in mind that life encounters, especially emotionally charged situations, shall be handled maturely.
 Moreover, we have to think first before we do or say anything.

-I remember I have read one of life reminders and posted it in social media –
+I remember I have read one of the life reminders and posted it in social media –

 He believes that (from his own words) – “clearing the deck” will get the garbage out of his system so that his strategic decisions and future letters and ideas will be clear!